PATIENT IDENTIFICATION

 Wants to reduce relapses in her life

-Partner, stepmom, medical dosimetrist, RMS patient; initiated KESIMPTA in 2020*
+Rachel: partner, stepmom, medical dosimetrist, RMS patient; initiated KESIMPTA in 2020

 After trying 2 DMTs, Rachel was looking for more control over disease activity.